 - The seller has disposable income.
 Most banks examine the seller's financial statement to determine how much money is coming into the household and how much money is going out.
 Banks allow certain allocations for expenses.
 If the seller has money left over at the end of the month, the bank might ask for it.

 - The seller refinanced and pulled cash out of the home.
-It's one thing if the seller refinanced to pay off a high interest rate or completed a home improvement project.
-It's entirely another thing if the seller bought a big honkin' boat.
+It's one thing if the seller refinanced to pay off a high-interest rate or completed a home improvement project.
+It's entirely another thing if the seller bought a big-honkin' boat.
 If the seller's setback is temporary, the bank might ask the seller to contribute.
-The bank will order a BPO.
+The bank will order a Broker Price Opinion or BPO.
 They won't steeply discount the property.
 They want to minimize loss as much as possible.
 If the sales price is not high enough to give the bank its required net, the bank may ask the seller to foot the difference.

-- The PSA guidelines require a seller contribution.
+- The Pooling and Servicing Agreement (PSA) guidelines require a seller contribution.
 Investors want a return on their investment, and PSA guidelines are generally set to provide a profit.
 Those guidelines may state that all mortgagors in that pool must make a seller contribution to facilitate the short sale.